-This White BBQ Sauce is a rich and tangy twist on traditional barbecue sauce.
+This White BBQ Sauce (aka Alabama White Sauce) is a rich and tangy twist on traditional barbecue sauce.
 Made with mayo, horseradish, and seasonings, the bold flavors pair perfectly with grilled meats and so much more!

 Grilled meats and vegetables can always benefit from an extra something to infuse layers of flavor.
 That’s why I love to experiment with marinades, glazes, and sauces when grilling season rolls around.
 You can transform an ordinary chicken thigh into a work of art with a simple mango marinade or a barbecue sauce glaze.

-- White BBQ sauce (or Alabama white sauce) is a tangy, rich, and creamy twist on traditional tomato barbecue sauce.
-It’s typically made from mayonnaise, horseradish, spicy mustard, vinegar, and a handful of savory spices to give it a tart and tangy bite with a hint of spice.
+- White BBQ sauce (or Alabama white sauce) is a tangy, rich, and creamy twist on traditional bbq sauce.
+It’s a southern favorite that originated in northern Alabama and is typically made from mayonnaise, horseradish, spicy mustard, vinegar, and a handful of savory spices to give it a tart and tangy bite with a hint of spice.

-The original white barbecue sauce recipe was invented by Robert Gibson at Big Bob Gibson’s Bar-B-Q in Alabama.
+The original recipe was invented by Robert Gibson at Big Bob Gibson’s Bar-B-Q in Alabama.
 They lathered the sauce all over smoked chicken and other meats, giving them unique flavors you couldn’t find anywhere else.
-These days, you can find bottled white BBQ sauce in most grocery stores in the south.
+These days, you can find bottled white BBQ sauce in most local grocery stores in the south.
 If you can’t find it, it’s simple to make at home!

 Add all of the sauce ingredients to a bowl or jar and stir them together.
 That’s it!

-Either use the Alabama sauce right away or seal the jar and keep it in your fridge for up to 1 week.
+Store Alabama sauce in an airtight container in your fridge for up to 1 week.

-- Increase the spice: Make the sauce tangier or a little spicy by stirring in hot horseradish and a touch of your favorite hot sauce or buffalo sauce.
+- Increase the spice: Make the sauce tangier or a little spicy by stirring in some horseradish, cayenne pepper, hot sauce or buffalo sauce.

 - Without horseradish: Horseradish provides the signature kick in this bbq sauce but if you can’t find it, you can leave it out entirely or use extra brown mustard instead.

-- Seasonings: Add Old Bay, a Cajun blend, or replace the paprika with a pinch of cayenne.
+- Seasonings: Add Old Bay, a Cajun blend, garlic powder, onion powder, brown sugar, or Worcestershire sauce.

-- Without mayonnaise: Try swapping the mayonnaise with sour cream or plain Greek yogurt.
+- Without mayonnaise: Try swapping the mayo base with sour cream or plain Greek yogurt.
 These will help the sauce taste light without losing the tang.

-- As a dip: For chicken tenders, french fries, zucchini fries, sweet potato fries, or buffalo tofu bites.
+- As a dip: For chicken tenders, chicken wings, french fries, zucchini fries, sweet potato fries, or buffalo tofu bites.

 - On vegetables: Like brussels sprouts and roasted broccoli.